Do you need to improve your marketing as a financial advisor?

 Once you have that list in hand, you can easily add hundreds (or thousands) of new connections on LinkedIn in less than two minutes.

-To recap what Tammy says, all you need to do is follow these simple steps:
+To recap, all you need to do is follow these simple steps:

 - Log in to your LinkedIn account.